What Does a Hospital Administrator Do?

 The responsibilities of a healthcare administrator reach beyond the walls of the facility, too.
 Administrators may foster partnerships with the wider population and work with both the public and private sector on matters of policy, research, and cooperation.
 They may also collaborate with other administrators to share best practices and data to better serve patients, wherever they are.

 Hospital Administrator Specializations

 Hospital administrators are often expected to do it all, but there’s also the opportunity to specialize in an area that requires a more singular focus.
 Here are three popular specializations for hospital administrators:

 - Health Informatics – It’s the age of Big Data, and healthcare has become heavily digitized.
 With the use of electronic medical records well established, a healthcare facility is now exposed to all the responsibilities that go with it—properly storing, securing, and utilizing patient and provider information.
 Informatics specialists will have a strong understanding of IT and data analytics, as well as the communication and business skills necessary to translate them into realized outcomes in medical and organizational contexts.

 - Patient Advocacy – The people who need the most help are often the ones without a voice.
 Hospital administrators may specialize in advocacy, either for individual patients within a facility or for populations and communities at large.
 As a patient advocate, a hospital administrator will be well-versed in payment options, insurance matters, and government regulation.

-- Public Policy.
-Politicians aren’t necessarily healthcare experts, but hospital administrators with training in healthcare policy are.
+- Law and Public Policy – Politicians aren’t necessarily healthcare experts, but hospital administrators with training in healthcare policy are.
 While most hospital administrators are responsible for maintaining compliance to regulations within their facility, policy-oriented hospital administrators can lobby to influence governmental policy.
 By educating communities, organizations, and lawmakers, they can use their subject matter expertise and hands-on experience to change the landscape of healthcare from the top down.
 In addition to having an in-depth understanding of public policy, many hospital administrators hold law degrees.